emilzeta/DataVis_Final_Project/Updates.md

 March 23:

 Downloaded the data sets and merged them.
 I think I'm going to do some sort of NHL summary shiny app where you sort the data by conference.

+March 28 beginning of class:

+I decided to work with a different data set and started making some static graphs.
+I then made a plotly interactive graph and put it up in a shiny App.